caseyavila/web-blocker/README.md

 - location of your hosts file
 - ip that should be used for blocking domains

-The default configuration is for a Unix-like system, though edits should *theoretically* make it MS Windows compatible (though I have not tested this).
+The default configuration is for a Unix-like system, though simply editing the location of the hosts file should *theoretically* make it MS Windows compatible (though I have not tested this).

 After configuring, rebuild/reinstall.